MichaelCurrin/emoji-resources/README.md

 As far as I can tell, those all produce unicode emojis which you can copy and paste across platforms.

 ## Unicode emojis

-Emojis are part of the unicode ranger of characters.
+Emojis are part of the unicode range of characters.
 They can be inserted as characters, platform independent.
 Though different operating systems and applications might have different images for each emoji specification.

 e.g.

 - 😃

 Unicode characters including accented characters and emojis are suppored in Python 3.
 They can also be converted from unicode strings into bytes.